cwcowell/cwcowell.github.io/about.md

 In philosophy graduate school at Berkeley, I refined my teaching approach and presentation strategies by instructing hundreds of undergraduates in logic, writing, and philosophy.

-Since then I've tutored General Motors factory workers in adult literacy, taught test automation to non-programming QA colleagues, and lectured high school students on how to break into the software industry.
+Since then I've tutored General Motors factory workers in adult literacy, taught test automation to non-programming QA colleagues, and lectured high school students on how to break in to the software industry.

 During my career I've done one-on-one coaching, presented to 150 people, and covered every size of group in between.
 I've given talks and classes on technical and non-technical topics.